 The LWA14 Partners developed the following steps to implement the strategies described in the Service Integration Action Plan.
-The service integration goals listed below are continuing from the past years and will continue through PY2023.
+The service integration goals listed below are continuing from the past years and will continue through PY2024.
+Additionally, a new and updated service integration self-assessment document with goals for the coming year was completed and approved.
+The new goals and strategies for PY2024 follow the ongoing goals.